holydebug/booking_scraper/README.md

 # BookingCrawler

-**BookingCrawler** is an educational web crawler project designed to demonstrate web scraping techniques on a demo booking website.
-It simulates the extraction of hotel listings, prices, and availability data to help developers practice handling pagination, dynamic content, and structured data collection.
+**BookingCrawler** is an educational web crawler project designed to demonstrate web scraping techniques on a demo book website.
+It simulates the extraction of book titles, authors, prices, and availability data to help developers practice handling pagination, dynamic content, and structured data collection.

 ---